 13ch-c.
 The CHF acknowledges by sending Charging Data Response [Update] to the V-SMF.

 During PDU session establishment, for Home Routed Roaming using QBC, the roaming charging profile is sent from the V-CHF to the V-SMF which is then forwarded to the H-CHF (using the H-SMF).
-The H-CHF may responed with a new roaming charging profile.
+The H-CHF may respond with a new roaming charging profile.
 The H-CHF provided roaming charging profile is then used by the V-SMF (as well as the H-SMF) for the QBC, the new charging roaming profile is also sent to the V-CHF from V-SMF.
 The corresponding trigger "received PDU session conditions" in the step 13ch-a should be clarified.